saulcombes/saulcombes.github.io/Projects/QSI_Review.md

 ## Overview

-The review explored how *P. aeruginosa* uses three hierarchical quorum‑sensing (QS) systems — Las, PQS, and Rhl — to coordinate virulence, biofilm formation, and tissue damage.
-As described in the document, *“Quorum-sensing inhibitors (QSIs) provide a potentially promising therapy to combat the growing prevalence of antimicrobial‑resistant infections”* and may offer a route to attenuate virulence without exerting strong selection pressure.
+The review explored how *P. aeruginosa* uses three hierarchical quorum‑sensing (QS) systems = Las, PQS, and Rhl - to coordinate virulence, biofilm formation, and tissue damage.
+As described in the review, *“Quorum-sensing inhibitors (QSIs) provide a potentially promising therapy to combat the growing prevalence of antimicrobial‑resistant infections”* and may offer a route to attenuate virulence without exerting strong selection pressure.

 The project examined: